StreamElements/widgets/docs/WidgetStructure.md

-# CODE EDITOR
+# CODE EDITOR AND WIDGET STRUCTURE

-This section describes the StreamElements Custom Code Editor.
-It is a simple text editor that allows you to write code, styling, field definitions.
+This section describes the StreamElements Custom Code Editor and Widget's Structure.
+Custom code editor is a simple text editor that allows you to write code, styling, field definitions.

 ## HTML
 You can use any HTML tags possible, you can even import external JS if you feel such need.
 For example if you want to have `$("#selector").toggle('explode');` from jQueryUI, just add